lmondada/dphil-thesis/content/02_quantum/04_need_help.md

 The challenging bit comes next: from a run of syndrome measurements, one must infer the most likely errors---a step known as _syndrome decoding_.
-This is a purely classical maximum likelihood problem that requires a non-trivial amount of compute to resolve.
+This is a purely classical maximum likelihood problem that requires a non-trivial amount of computations to resolve.
 For small problem instances, all possible input syndromes can be tabled, and the outputs precomputed---in which case the problem at runtime is reduced to fast table lookups.
 However, the higher the fault tolerance we require, the more qubits must be used in the encodings, and so invariably, the problem quickly becomes very demanding computationally.